Failure – The Best Teacher

 I knew the acquisition was causing distress, fear, and uncertainty for some employees if not all in some measure.
 We also wanted (and needed) to retain everyone.
 The competition for talent was high.
 We were warned to do everything to prevent poachers and knew this time in particular made us even more vulnerable.

 We wanted to give the employees a chance to get to know us and for us to get to know them.
 I met with some informally (in office chat/stop ins) and others more formally (lunch/dinner).
 My husband is more extroverted, so he would spend much of his day on our sales floor in Pompano learning the ropes and getting to know the team.
-My neurotype and personality could not really tolerate that environment for long stretches, so our partnership worked great in this area.

 The Ugly:

 I am not exactly sure where to begin with this one because it is difficult for me to admit that our actions reflected this, but my husband and I both have acknowledged to each other that our collective fear of failure caused us to delay some actions that needed to be taken and take others too hastily.
-Because we were often in survival mode, we did not address discord and inner conflict as swiftly as we would have if fear were not driving our decision making.
+Because we were often in survival mode, we did not address discord and inner conflict as swiftly as we would have if fear wasn’t not driving our decision making.
 Or we intervened too quickly, which then impacted morale negatively and put us at risk of losing people we could not afford to lose.

 The Final and Fatal Blow

-We Didn’t Scale Properly aka “We grew too big for our britches”
+We didn’t scale properly aka “We grew too big for our britches.”

 When you speak about owning a business in the past tense, the next question you get 100% of the time is, “what happened”?

 We shed a lot of tears, lost a lot of material stuff, and maybe even a few years off our life, but I can say now a few years down the road that this experience changed us for the better and even through the loss and pain and ongoing issues that we’re still dealing with, I am grateful for this failure.
-I am changed.